Broadband compatibility: PC, Mac, iPad, laptop, tablet, PlayStation, Xbox, Wii and more

 Getting online has never been easier and as more gadgets start to utilise your home broadband connection, often wirelessly, installation is also becoming more straightforward.
 However, getting everything to work together may take a little bit of work, or extra cash.

-PCs and Windows-based laptops and tablet PCs
+Windows laptops and tablet PCs

 If you’re not sure which version of Windows you’re running, right click the ‘Start’ icon on the desktop and click ‘Properties’ or 'System' – this should tell you.

-If you do have an older version of Windows, you should still be able to get online however, we strongly advise that you upgrade to Windows 7, 8 or 10, or you will find your internet experience much less enjoyable due to various compatibility problems and security concerns.
+If you do have an older version of Windows you should still be able to get online, however we strongly advise that you upgrade to Windows 7, 8 or 10, or you will find your internet experience much less enjoyable due to various compatibility problems and security concerns.

 If you need a wired connection, as long as your computer has an network socket in the back (all desktop computers and most laptops should have a connection built in as standard), you will be able to plug in a LAN (aka ethernet) cable - these are normally supplied with your router - and get online.
-If you have a computer which does not have a network port you will need to buy an ethernet adaptor or ethernet card: adaptors usually plug into one of your USB ports, while cards need to be installed into the inside of your computer.
+If you have a computer which does not have a network port you will need to buy an ethernet adaptor or ethernet card: adaptors usually plug into one of your USB ports, while cards need to be installed inside the computer.